tillmas/twenty-tester/README.md

 RELEASE NOTES:

-1. Added command line functionality
+1. Added run setup file functionality
+2. Made it possible to use multiple (or alternately named) input files